-- In order to make steady progress, students should develop a regular practise routine, at least 15 minutes per day is recommended. - Regular practise each day will yield better results than spasmodic efforts.
-Parental support in this aspect is essential for success. - After 12 months progress on an instrument, it would add to the learning experience for the student to join an ensemble at school (when recommended by their instrumental teacher). - After consultation between the student, the parents, the instrumental teacher, school music staff (and possibly an audition process), students may join an ensemble. - In the case of vocal students it is advisable that they be involved in one of the many school choirs. - Suggested Practise Routine: 1/4 of Session Warm-up / Technique 1/2 of Solo Repertoire 1/4 of Session Ensemble Pieces
+In order to make steady progress, students should develop a regular practice routine of at least 15 minutes per day is recommended.
+Efficient practise each day will yield better results than spasmodic efforts.
+Parental support in this aspect is essential for success.
+After 12 months progress on an instrument/voice, it would add to the learning experience for the student to join an ensemble at school (when recommended by their instrumental/vocal teacher).
+After consultation between the student, the parents, the instrumental/vocal teacher, school music staff (and possibly an audition process), students may join an ensemble.
+In the case of vocal students it is advisable that they be involved in one of the many school choirs.

+Suggested Practice Routine: • 1/4 Session Warm-up / Technique • 1/2 Session Solo Pieces • 1/4 Session Ensemble Pieces